xll12138/lewis617.github.io/source/_posts/ec-victoria.md

 In some classes, due to the tedious courses, my classmates and I often had a free chat throughout the whole  class.
 Although the conversation was quite boring, it still helped us to kill plenty of time.

+In the evening, I and my roommates called the most beatiful girl in my class and we sang songs and played guitar to her.
+This is a very good memory.

 ## Several conflicts in our college life

 ![](http://mmbiz.qpic.cn/mmbiz_jpg/8EqgicIBULMFyBIcu6FbicCtPmm2Gv3mXXvS9uVOxH1FTCAiaDU3t6GCEvP7pO1FEtws9rlbnUFWa1icebVoowia2PQ/640?wx_fmt=jpeg&tp=webp&wxfrom=5&wx_lazy=1)